 Members to NAGC can receive three publications -- Parenting for Gifted Children, Teaching for High Potential, and the academic journal, Gifted Child Quarterly.
 All are available through the mail and online.

-Summary Description: -Teach a class of about 20 students in the context of an integrated curriculum, possibly with a teaching partner -Commit to the academic and social mission of The School, which encompasses differentiation to meet the needs of a diverse community -Collaborate in the design and implementation of an integrated curriculum -Keep careful anecdotal and assessment records and use them to write accurate, comprehensive student reports -Fulfill duties, responsibilities and commitments as outlined in the faculty handbook, "Teaching at The School at Columbia University" -Participate fully in the active and rich life of the school -Engage in ongoing communication with parents/guardians
+-Teach a class of about 20 students in the context of an integrated curriculum, possibly with a teaching partner -Commit to the academic and social mission of The School, which encompasses differentiation to meet the needs of a diverse community -Collaborate in the design and implementation of an integrated curriculum -Keep careful anecdotal and assessment records and use them to write accurate, comprehensive student reports -Fulfill duties, responsibilities and commitments as outlined in The Working at Columbia University Guidebook -Participate fully in the active and rich life of the school -Engage in ongoing communication with parents/guardians